aniazio/Park-Ranking/README.md

 # Park Ranking API #

 This API was design to read and modify a ranking of parks in Warsaw.
-After an installation and a start of a program it is available on URL: http://localhost:8080/parks
+After an installation and starting a program, API is available on URL: http://localhost:8080/parks

 This API was created with use of Chad Darby's tutorial on udemy.com, but it is significantly changed in comparison to tutorial's version.